 If your city has a high number of employees nearing retirement, you’re not alone.
-Data from the Public Employees Retirement Association (PERA) shows:
+Data from the Public Employees Retirement Association (PERA) suggests that significant portions of employees in many cities around the state are over age 50.
+In some cities, the number of employees nearing retirement is small but still represents a key part of the city's workforce.

 The League strongly encourages city officials to analyze your city government workforce needs for the years ahead and to take actions that make your city an attractive employer.
 Competition will be intense for the workers who can fill workforce gaps left by retiring baby boomers—other local governments, state government, businesses, and nonprofits all face similar challenges.